visciang/mbs/README.md

 # MBS - a Meta Build System

+*DISCLAIMER: this is a personal POC, it's not used in any product, it's not supported or sponsored by any company.
+Fell free to play with it and if interested keep in touch.*

 A fully dockerized **Meta Build System** to build, release and deploy a large service oriented mono-repository with focus on **consistency**, **reproducibility** and **extensibility**.

 **Containerization** is used both to run `mbs` and to define your own standardized toolchains to build and deploy your software components.